-- citizen journalism's interaction with free speech, media freedom and media regulation and the concepts of privacy and reputation;
+- Citizen journalism's interaction with free speech, media freedom and press regulation, and the concepts of privacy and reputation;

-- defamation and the protection of corporate reputation;
+- Defamation, including the protection of corporate reputation;

 I welcome expressions of interest for prospective PhD students in my areas of interest, and the field of Media Law more broadly.